-The Bible tells us to love our enemies.
-In this case, your enemy is also your friend.
+God’s word tells us to love our enemies.
+In this case, your enemy is also your friend and a fellow Christian.
 That love you need to have for them is that “agape” love we talked about earlier.
 It’s a selfless love.
 That means you need to pray for them selflessly.

 Pray for blessings to come on their life, for peace to come to their homes, for their personal prayers to be answered, for opportunities to come to them, you name it.
 If it’s great, pray it for them!